3 minute read

 - Score is not a configuration management tool for environments.
 It isn’t recommended to store configuration values or secrets in

 score.yaml.
-Instead, use dynamic environment-specific configurations to declare items such as configuration maps, secrets, or vaults as a Workload dependency in your Score Specification.
+Instead, it is possible to declare items such as configuration maps or secrets and vaults as a Workload dependency in your Score file.
+These can then be resolved through the target runtime.

-- Score is not a resource and environment management system, such as Terraform or an Internal Developer Platform like Humanitec.
+- Score is not a resource and environment management system, such as Terraform, or an Internal Developer Platform built around a Platform Orchestrator like Humanitec.
 It won’t spin up or purge physical resources or services defined in

 - Score is not a deployment tool.
 It doesn’t support you with deploying or promoting Workloads across environments.